2024 FHHS prizes and submission deadlines (see below for a description of the awards)

 FHHS/JHBS John C. Burnham Early Career Award (awarded annually)

 Guidelines for the award: Unpublished manuscripts in English dealing with any aspect of the history of the human sciences.
 The paper should meet the publishing guidelines of the JHBS.
 Eligible scholars are those who do not hold tenured university positions (or equivalent) and are not more than seven years beyond the Ph.D.
 Graduate students and independent scholars are encouraged to submit.
 Manuscripts may be re-submitted for the prize, as long as they have not been published or submitted to another journal and the submitting scholar is still in early career.
 The manuscript cannot be submitted to any other journal and still qualify for this award.
+Please also submit a CV.
 Past winners are not eligible to submit again.